petdance/bobby-tables/s/adodotnet.md

 * [return a single result](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/obtaining-a-single-value-from-a-database)
 * [return a **data reader**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/retrieving-data-using-a-datareader), which allows reading a result set row by row in a forward-only direction

-There is a higher level of abstraction built into ADO.NET: using a [**data set**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-datasets) -- an in-memory representation of the data independent of any specific data source or data provider.
+There is a higher level of abstraction built into ADO.NET: the [**data set**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-datasets) -- an in-memory representation of the data independent of any specific data source or data provider.
 [**Data adapters**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/populating-a-dataset-from-a-dataadapter)